ArchiveBox/ArchiveBox/README.md

 cd bookmark-archiver/
 ./setup.sh #install ALL dependencies
 ./archive.py ~/Downloads/bookmark_export.html   # replace with the path to your export file from step 1

+# OR
+./archive.py https://getpocket.com/users/yourusername/feed/all  # url to an RSS, html, or json links file
 ```

 **3. Done!**